Attribute-based access control

 REVOKE ROLE reader FROM AUTH RULE temporary_reader;

-You can list all auth rules using the Cypher command SHOW AUTH RULES.
+You can show all auth rules using the Cypher command SHOW AUTH RULES.

 The SHOW AUTH RULES command requires the SHOW AUTH RULE privilege.
-See Grant privilege to list auth rules for details on how to grant this privilege.
+See Grant privilege to show auth rules for details on how to grant this privilege.

 SHOW AUTH RULES returns a table containing a single row per auth rule with the following columns: